moveit/moveit_tutorials/doc/motion_planning_pipeline/motion_planning_pipeline_tutorial.rst

 Motion Planning Pipeline
 ==================================

-In MoveIt!, the motion planners are setup to plan paths.
+In MoveIt, the motion planners are setup to plan paths.
 However, there are often times when we may want to pre-process the motion planning request or post-process the planned path (e.g. for time parameterization).
 In such cases, we use the planning pipeline which chains a motion planner with pre-processing and post-processing